uditgaurav/notes/README.md

 ## Notes On Microservice Solution (Also  on https://uditgaurav.github.io/notes/)

-- This repo contain 3 the `configuration` files `installation scripts` for different application and services.
+- This contain 3 the `configuration` files `installation scripts` for different application and services.
 Some of them are:

 <table style="width:100%">
   <tr>